 Linear algebra is the study of systems of linear equations and the closely related concept of vector spaces.
-The class is focused on solution of concrete problems.
+The primary focus of the class is solution of concrete problems, but some hints will be given of more advanced and theoretical applications of linear algebra.